Karume-lab/Vault-BE/README.md

 1. Obtain a Pinata API key.
 You can find more information [here](https://www.youtube.com/watch?v=l4vPAeBtdms).

-Here's the corrected version of the frontend setup guide:

 ### Frontend Setup

 1. Clone the frontend repository: